Download PDF

 Government Size

-The top individual income and corporate tax rates are 10 percent.
-Other taxes include value-added and property taxes.
-The overall tax burden equals 13.9 percent of total domestic income.
-Government spending has amounted to 23.1 percent of total output (GDP) over the past three years, and budget deficits have averaged 4.2 percent of GDP.
-Public debt is equivalent to 34.8 percent of GDP.
+The top individual and corporate tax rates are 10 percent.
+The tax burden equals 13.4 percent of GDP.
+Three-year government spending and budget balance averages are, respectively, 24.7 percent and –5.7 percent of GDP.
+Public debt equals 37.7 percent of GDP.

 Regulatory Efficiency